jtainer/collider/README.md

 I may or may not continue to develop this, depending on if I decide to use it in a game.

-Requires github.com/raysan5/raylib/tree/master/src/raymath.h for the linear algebra functions.
+Requires github.com/raysan5/raylib/tree/master/src/raymath.h for the linear algebra types and functions.